-Working under supervision means that a counsellor or psychotherapist uses the services of another counsellor or psychotherapist to review their work with clients, their professional development and often their personal development.
+Working with a Supervisor means that a Counsellor or Psychotherapist uses the services of another Counsellor or Psychotherapist normally with training in Supervision to reveiw their work with clients, their professional development and often their personal development.
 As well as looking at and developing their internal supervisor and the process of their work.

-The time can also be used for learning new skills and trainee and newly qualified counsellors often spend more time working in this way in supervision than more experienced counsellors.
+The time can also be used for learning new skills for working with clients and trainee and newly qualified counsellors often spend more time working in this way than more experienced counsellors

-"Counselling Supervision is a formal and mutually agreed arrangement for counsellors to discuss their work regularly with somebody who is normally an experienced and competent counsellor and familiar with the process of counselling supervision" (BACP Code of Ethics and Practice for Supervisors of Counsellors.
-January 1996)
+"Counselling Supervision is a formal and mutually agreed arrangement for counsellors to discuss their work regularly with somebody who is normally an experienced and competent counsellor and familiar with the process of counselling supervision" (BACP Code of Ethics and Practice for Supervisors of Counsellors)

 I am a qualified and BACP Senior Accredited Supervisor of individuals and also have a wide experience of group supervision.